 Blam! went the receiver into its cradle.
 Pulling her cell phone out of her pocket, a secret communication link kept from her mother, she selected a name from her caller’s list: Royce Gimble.
 Forgetting completely that moment that her husband was overseas, her intention was to give him a tongue-lashing for her state of affairs.
 This was all his fault, she thought, a snarl playing on her face.
 He left her with a kid, backwater house, and a mountain of debt.
 After several rings and a brief message “This is Royce.
 I’m not here, so leave a message,” she snapped the cell phone shut and threw it across the room.

 Her snarl was joined by a dark frown and smoldering eyes.
 Looking around at the walls, floor, and into the messy kitchen, she emitted a string of invectives that would have made a sailor blush.
 The house was filthy and smelled of sweat and stale beer.
 She couldn’t remember the last time it had been cleaned, the dishes washed or linen changed.
 If it wasn’t for Alden she would leave this town and head for the big city, where she could make real money stripping and part time hooking at the bars in town.
 Electra had ceased behaving like a wife and mother long ago, even before meeting Royce while plying her trade.
 Seeing her chance, she convinced him that she was in between jobs (actually the truth) and looking for a place to live, though she had practically been living on the street.
 Royce hadn’t known that she was a runaway and only sixteen years old.
 When they finally married she was at the legal age but already pregnant with her son.
-Royce had never caught on about her antics until someone notified him while he was on activity duty in Iraq.
+Royce had never caught on about her antics until someone notified him while he was on activity duty in Afghanistan.
 It was this unknown person that had started the rumor.
 It didn’t occur to her that one of her military clients might brag about her services.
-Electra didn’t know he knew about the prostitution, of course; she had always felt clever about this.
+Electra didn’t know Royce knew about the prostitution now, of course; she had always felt clever about this.
 All she knew in her current state of mind was how much she resented life as a military wife.
 In spite of her prostitution, neglect of her son, and emptying their bank account, after buying expensive clothes, alcohol and drugs, he was to blame.
 Her messed up life was his fault.

 Also to blame was her son.
 He had been an accident—the only reason she married Royce Gimble.
 In the next room she could hear Alden babbling again to himself.
 Though his diaper needed changing and he was, like the surrounding house, unwashed and isolated from the outside world, he seemed happy at times, lying in his crib and playing with the mobile overhead.
 At times, typical of unattended infants, Alden would let out a caterwauling scream.
 The unsettling noise grated on her like fingernails on a blackboard.
 She stood there in her terry cloth robe, her cigarette smoldered to the butt almost burning her finger, the resentment for her mother and husband swirling in her head, until something snapped in her already unhinged mind.